erinn/comodo_rest_api/README.md

 ## Installation:
-This program forgoes using setuptools for [flit](https://pypi.org/project/flit/) so flit must first be installed in order to install ddi.
+This program forgoes using setuptools for [flit](https://pypi.org/project/flit/) so flit must first be installed in order to install.

 To install flit and comod_rest_api local to your user, in the ddi base directory run: